samuelpbowman/4300-tool-talk/README.md

 # Welcome to My Tool Talk!
 Hello there!
 Today, we will be exploring React JS, a JavaScript front-end framework developed by Facebook.
+See the final product in action [here](https://master.d1v6ziopy5esxa.amplifyapp.com/)!

 ### Why React JS
 I like React because it allows users to develop sleek, responsive user interfaces to an already robust back-end.
 There is also a smaller learning curve with React than with other frameworks such as Angular, which makes it a good candidate for front-end work.